oekrice/outflowpy/log.md

 For reproducibility, I'm going to save out a load of seeds.
 There will always seemingly be undesirable wiggles otherwise and it's already getting quite slow...

 The algorithm seems to be working but is quite slow.
 I think it's probably important to do it at a high resolution though so will keep it like that, and hopefully will be reasonably quick on Hamilton.

+Steps to run on Hamilton:

+module load python/3.13.9
+python -m venv .venv
+source .venv/bin/activate
+pip install -e .
+mv *.so outflowpy
+python scripts/{thing}

+That seems to work as long as you're careful.
+I'm unsure why the .so files won't move on their own.
+All 12 eclipses set to run.
+TBD whether they're actually going to...